 Tip 1: You will see the Tourism Police dotted throughout the town.
 They wear bright yellow reflective bibs with "Tourism Police" written on it.
 If you are feeling harassed or uncomfortable walking around ask one of these guys to escort you.
-They are happy to assist and the street vendors run a mile when they see these cops coming.

 Tip 2: If you show any of the street vendors the slightest interest in purchasing an item, they will badger you for ages.
-If you don't want to buy anything clearly tell them that you are not interested and ask them to leave you alone.
+If you don't want to buy anything clearly tell them that you are not interested and ask them to leave vou alone.